rsyslog/rsyslog/source/rsconf1_rulesetcreatemainqueue.rst

 on # create ruleset-specific queue mail.\* /var/log/mail10516 & ~ # note
-that the discard-action will prevent this messag from # being written to the remote10516 file - as usual... \*.\* /var/log/remote10516 # and now define listeners bound to the relevant ruleset
-$InputTCPServerBindRuleset remote10514 $InputTCPServerRun 10514
-$InputTCPServerBindRuleset remote10515 $InputTCPServerRun 10515
-$InputTCPServerBindRuleset remote10516 $InputTCPServerRun 10516
+that the discard-action will prevent this messag from # being written to the remote10516 file - as usual... \*.\* /var/log/remote10516 # and now define listners bound to the relevant ruleset $InputTCPServerBindRuleset remote10514 $InputTCPServerRun 10514 $InputTCPServerBindRuleset remote10515 $InputTCPServerRun 10515 $InputTCPServerBindRuleset remote10516 $InputTCPServerRun 10516

 Note the positions of the directives.
 With the current config language, position is very important.
 This is ugly, but unfortunately the way it